-A significant amount of our reserves or production have been derived from our operations in certain blocks, including the Llanos 34 Block in Colombia, the Fell Block in Chile, the BCAM-40 Concession in Brazil and the Morona Block in Peru.
+A significant amount of our reserves or production have been derived from our operations in certain blocks, including the Llanos 34 Block in Colombia, the Fell Block in Chile, the BCAM-40 Concession in Brazil, the Aguada Baquales Block in Argentina and the Morona Block in Peru.

-For the year ended December 31, 2017, the Llanos 34 Block contained 66% of our net proved reserves and generated 75% of our production, the Fell Block contained 8% of our net proved reserves and generated 10% of our total production, the BCAM-40 Concession contained 4% of our net proved reserves and generated 11% of our production and the Morona Block contained 20% of our net proved reserves.
+For the year ended December 31, 2018, the Llanos 34 Block contained 67% of our net proved reserves and generated 76% of our production, the Fell Block contained 6% of our net proved reserves and generated 8% of our total production, the BCAM-40 Concession contained 3% of our net proved reserves and generated 8% of our production, the Aguada Baguales Block contained 3% of our proved reserves and generated 3% of our total production and the Morona Block contained 17% of our net proved reserves.
 While our continuing expansion with new exploratory blocks incorporated in our portfolio mean that the above mentioned blocks may be expected to be a less significant component of our overall business, we cannot be sure that we will be able to continue diversifying our reserves and production.
 Resulting from these, any government intervention, impairment or disruption of our production due to factors outside of our control or any other material adverse event in our operations in such blocks would have a material adverse effect on our business, financial condition and results of operations.